Jimmy Eat World: Surviving and independent singles (2019–present)

 On May 17, 2019, Jimmy Eat World announced the completion of their tenth studio album, planned for release in the fall.
 On September 18, 2019, Kerrang! magazine interviewed Jimmy Eat World about their new album, Surviving.
-It features ten tracks including "Congratulations", "Surviving" and "Criminal Energy", as well as the previously released single "Love Never".
+It features 10 tracks including "Congratulations", "Surviving" and "Criminal Energy", as well as the previously released single "Love Never".
 The band released Surviving on October 18, 2019.

 Because the band was unable to tour the following year due to the COVID-19 pandemic, much of their activity was put on hold.
 Adkins revealed that, during this time, he chose not to write new music, as he felt burnt out from very recently writing and recording Surviving, and wanted to take a break.
-Once the members were able to safely meet in person again, they focused their efforts on an online concert series called "Phoenix Sessions", in which they played multiple shows covering all of the songs on Surviving, Futures and Clarity.
+After the pandemic, they focused their efforts on an online concert series called "Phoenix Sessions", in which they played multiple shows covering all of the songs on Surviving, Futures and Clarity.
 The band returned to playing live shows in 2021, first appearing at Lollapalooza 2021 in Chicago.

 Adkins began writing new music once the band was able to play shows again, which he took inspiration from and the excitement that it brought the band, specifically the When We Were Young festival.
 In May 2022, the band announced a headlining North American tour named after their new single, "Something Loud", which released on June 10, 2022.
 The single was the band's first to be released independently, and Adkins remarked that this newfound freedom found the band wanting to "focus on less music, but hopefully more often".
-Non-album singles have continued to release following "Something Loud," including "Place Your Debts" in October 2022.
+Non-album singles continued to release following "Something Loud", including "Place Your Debts" in October 2022.

-On March 13, 2023, Jimmy Eat World announced a North American co-headline tour with Manchester Orchestra titled "The Amplified Echoes Tour".
+On March 13, 2023, Jimmy Eat World announced a North American co-headline tour with Manchester Orchestra titled "The Amplified Echoes Tour", with Middle Kids serving as its opener.
+Ahead of this tour, both bands released covers of each others' songs as promotional singles; Jimmy Eat World covered "Telepath" from The Million Masks of God while Manchester Orchestra covered "Table for Glasses" from Clarity.
+That same month, the band toured in Australia in support of My Chemical Romance.

+Musical style and legacy

+Jimmy Eat World's musical style has been described as an "upbeat version of pop-punk and emo [balancing] commercial instincts with street credibility".
+According to Andrew Leahey of AllMusic, the band's style "targeted the heart as well as the head".
+In addition to emo and pop-punk, the band has also been tagged as alternative rock, power pop, pop rock, and punk rock.

+Jimmy Eat World has been cited as an influence by numerous bands, including Hawthorne Heights, the Starting Line, Basement, Real Friends, Pet Symmetry, and Shallow Pools.
+Leahey said, "The emo label proved difficult to shake throughout the 2000s, ... but Jimmy Eat World still remained a league above the generation of genre torchbearers they helped spawn."